parroty/excoveralls/README.md

 Output reports are written to `cover/excoveralls.json` by default, however, the path can be specified by overwriting the `"output_dir"` coverage option.

+### [mix coveralls.xml] Show coverage as XML report
+This task displays coverage information at the source-code level formatted as a XML document.
+The report follows a format supported by several code coverage services like SonarQube.
+Output to the shell is the same as running the command `mix coveralls` (to suppress this output, add `"print_summary": false` to your project's `coveralls.json` file).
+In a similar manner to `mix coveralls.detail`, reported source code can be filtered by specifying arguments using the `--filter` flag.

+Output reports are written to `cover/excoveralls.xml` by default, however, the path can be specified by overwriting the `"output_dir"` coverage option.

 ## coveralls.json
 `coveralls.json` provides settings for excoveralls.